Last Updated on September 20, 2021

 Also be aware that if you have allergies to certain plants, some of their cousins may flare up your symptoms.
 People with ragweed allergies, for instance, should steer clear of daisies and chamomile, which are in the same family.

 TIPS ON FORAGING & GROWING EDIBLE FLOWERS

-- Remember that picking the flowers means you’re likely reducing the yield of the plant, especially in the case of fruit blossoms, when you want to get plenty of fruit as well, such as elderberries.
+- Remember that picking edible flowers means you’re likely reducing the yield of the plant, especially in the case of fruit blossoms, when you want to get plenty of fruit as well, such as elderberries.
+(Here’s everything you could possibly want to know about growing elderberry.)
 But many fruiting shrubs and trees have many more blossoms than you will need for fruit, so as long as you don’t overdo it, your fruit harvest should still be fine.
 Apple trees, for example, are typically thinned so they produce larger, better quality apples than they would otherwise.

-- Flowers are very delicate and perishable, so you should use them as soon as possible after picking.
+- Flowers are very delicate and perishable, so you should use your edible flowers as soon as possible after picking.
 Some will manage OK in an airtight container in the refrigerator.

 - Only use flowers you know were grown without chemical pesticides.
 Flowers from florists are typically treated and should not be consumed.